Panther Lazer

-The Lazer was an open roadster sports car produced by the UK's Panther Westwinds company in 1974.
+The Panther Lazer was an open roadster sports car produced by the UK's Panther Westwinds company in 1974.
 Only one was ever sold.
 The Canadian importer for Panther wanted Robert Jankel to build a unique automobile as a surprise present for his wife.
 The car was to take its engine, manual gearbox, independent suspension and braking system from the Jaguar XJ12, although somewhere along the way, a 4.2-litre 6-cylinder engine was substituted for the V12, along with a J72-sourced rear axle.
 It was an odd 3-seat vehicle with a contemporary grand tourer body.

-The car's wedgy aluminium bodywork housed a three-abreast passenger compartment, with centrally-mounted instruments being housed in a prominent binnacle that was angled towards the driver.
+The car's wedgy aluminium bodywork housed a three-abreast passenger compartment, with centrally mounted instruments being housed in a prominent binnacle that was angled towards the driver.
 The OTT rear wing gave the car something of a "Wacky Races" appearance, although in overall terms, the car's design was quite respectable, featuring energy absorbing bodywork with box-section crumple zones.